Configuration

 Key settings:

-strictPropertyInitialization: falseis important because state variables are initialized by the Solidity runtime, not in a constructorincludeshould cover your contracts directoryoutDirandrootDirare only relevant if you also run the TypeScript compiler directly (not required for Skittles)
+strictPropertyInitialization: falseis important because state variables are initialized on the blockchain, not in a constructorincludeshould cover your contracts directoryoutDirandrootDirare only relevant if you also run the TypeScript compiler directly (not required for Skittles)